prajwalrai5432/prajwalrai5432/README.md

 - Making web apps using the MERN stack
 - Have good knowledge of Jest
-- Started with Flutter, if you want to work together in a project do reach out!
+- Started with React Native, if you want to work together in a project do reach out!
 - Mail: prajwalrai.5432@gmail.com

 <p align="center">